Skipped64-inf/katacoda-scenarios/influxDB-first-steps/step2.md

 Leave everything as is and click "Create and Verify".

 Before finishing the configuration, two lines of code will be displayed.
-Copy the first line to clipboard and head back to the "Terminal" Tab.
+Copy the first line to clipboard and paste it into the Terminal tab at the bottom.
+This sets our token so we are authorized to access the api with Telegraf.

+Finally copy the second line of code and also paste it into the terminal.
+This starts telegraf with a custom config file that we created by clicking through the UI at the top.

+To check the connection press the "Listen for Data" Button in the UI and wait for it to recieve data (it sometimes takes a short time to register the connection).

+Click finish.
+This completes our configuration.